sarah-moore/sarah-moore.github.io/_pages/about.md

 In my dissertation, I devise problem-solving methods for issues encountered in the study of comparative politics.
 The project is divided into three papers in preparation that each tackle a distinct methodological issue.
 In each paper, I demonstrate the applied utility of the methods to a research question within my substantive area of expertise -- the study of the legacies of conflict and comparative political economy.
 I have received support for my dissertation from the Center for the Study of Security and Drugs at Los Andes University-Bogotá, the Global Challenges Research Fund of the UK, the Buffett Institute for Global Studies, and the Latin American and Caribbean Studies Cluster at Northwestern University.

 I have additional substantive projects related to the legacies of armed group social order, relational identity and post-conflict attitudes, and people's relationship to the state and other sources of authority.
-I primarily focus on Latin America, though I also have projects in development with applications to the United States and Ukraine.
+In the past, I have primarily focused on Latin America, though I also have projects in development with applications to the United States and Eastern Europe.

 In my free time I am usually with my dogs or studying Brazilian jiu jitsu.

-I am on the job market!
 If you would like more information about anything that you see on my site, feel free to contact me by email: sarahmoore2022 [at] u.northwestern [dot] edu.
-Find me on Twitter [at] sarahmoreorless.